2020 Assessment Update

 The fastest way to start the review of your property’s assessment is to file an RfR on AboutMyProperty.
 The tool allows you to attach pictures and reports to accompany your RfR and check the status of your request.
 You may also send us your completed RfR form by email or mail.

 Note: Business properties are not required to file an RfR before filing an appeal with the Assessment Review Board.
-Please check with the Assessment Review Board to confirm your appeal deadline.
+Please to check with the Assessment Review Board to confirm your appeal deadline.